PerfectSlayer/fosfox/README.md

 Fosfox is a Firefox extension to connect Freebox download manager to Firefox.
 It allows to download visited links from Firefox directly on your Freebox Revolution server.
 You can add files or torrents to the download manager and choose where to store it.
+While downloading, it displays the ETA of your downloads.

 ## Screenshots
 Download dialog: